lumapps/customizations-api-doc/docs/javascript/api.md

 **Limitations and best practices**
 - LumApps widgets are rendered in a lazy fashion, meaning that they are rendered depending whether they are visible on your current viewport or not.
 This means that when you visit a content, `onWidgetRendered` will be executed for the widgets that are visible on the viewport, and when the user starts scrolling, `onWidgetRendered` will be executed after those widgets have loaded.
 - `widget.items` can contain information that you can use in order to retrieve information from the rendered items on the given widget.
 However, it is worth mentioning that these items ARE NOT stable and can suffer changes at any time.
 Please consider this while developing any of your features.
 Only the properties documented in this section are considered stable.
-- This function is only supported on contents compatible with our next gen interface (`NGI`) system
+- This event is only supported on contents compatible with our next gen interface (`NGI`) system

+#### events.NAVIGATION

+It is an event that will be called on each navigation.
+It receives the following parameters:
+- `currentPage`: Id of the current page.

+**Limitations and best practices**
+- This specific event should be used for tracking purposes as well as triggering other external services.
+It should not be used in combination with the `render` function, since this is not intended to work by design.
+Targets and placement should already help in rendering customizations on specific pages.

+### on widget rendered

+`onWidgetRendered` is a function that will be called each time a widget is rendered on the page. **This function is now deprecated**.
+Please `on` function with the [Widget rendered event](./api#eventswidget_rendered) instead.

 ### api
 ```js